By Lucy Pirrie

 Your podcast here…?

 So now we’ve established that a good podcast is the best way to relax, have you thought about making your own?
 With Charles Sturt, you can.
-Jump online and check out our communication and creative industries courses.
-You could very well produce the next Serial podcast of our generation and be on future best podcasts lists!
+Jump online and check out our Bachelor of Communication.
+With a digital media production specialisation you could very well produce the next Serial podcast of our generation and be on future best podcasts lists!